spaghettiplants/about-me/README.md

+Hey!
+Thanks for visiting my Github!
+Read more about me below!

 - 👋 Hi, I’m @spaghettiplants
 - 👀 I’m interested in cats, food, traveling, math education, and data science for good!
 - 🌱 I’m currently learning about unsupervised learning!